Fouad Ajami

-Fouad A. Ajami (فؤاد عجمي; September 18, 1945 – June 22, 2014) was a MacArthur Fellowship winning, Lebanese-born American university professor and writer on Middle Eastern issues.
+Fouad A. Ajami (فؤاد عجمي; September 18, 1945 – June 22, 2014) was a Lebanese-born American professor and writer on Middle Eastern issues.
 He was a senior fellow at Stanford University's Hoover Institution.

 Ajami was an outspoken supporter of the Bush Doctrine and the 2003 invasion of Iraq, which he believed to have been a "noble war" and a "gift" to the people of Iraq.

 Early life and education

 Ajami was born in Arnoun, a rocky hamlet in the south of Lebanon into a Shia Muslim family.
 His Shia great-grandfather had immigrated to Arnoun from Tabriz, Iran in the 1850s.
 In Arabic, the word "Ajam" means "non-Arab" or "non-Arabic-speaker"; specifically in this context, it means "Persian" or "Persian-speaker."
 Ajami arrived in the United States in the fall of 1963, just before he turned 18.
 He did some of his undergraduate work at Eastern Oregon State College (now Eastern Oregon University) in La Grande, Oregon.
 He did his graduate work at the University of Washington, where he wrote his thesis on international relations and world government, and earned a PhD.